16 Jun Why Did You Really Join the Family Business?

 When it comes to succession, it’s usually a senior leader who initiates and spearheads the transition process.
-In a previous article, we explored how important it is for that leader to have a strong and focused rationale for succession.
+In a previous blog (Succession Planning: Why It Matters, Matters), we explored how important it is for that leader to have a strong and focused rationale for succession.
 But successors’ rationale matters, too.
 So why do next generation family members really join a family business?
 And is the performance of a family member affected by the motivating factors that prompt him or her to pursue a career in the family business?

 - Affective Commitment – The desire of an individual to make a contribution to the business.
 In other words, this form of commitment is based on want.

 - Normative Commitment – A sense of knowing what has to be done.
 This form of commitment is based on obligation.

 - Cost Avoidance Commitment – A feeling that not joining the family business will mean significant losses.
 This is often a commitment based on protecting assets or inheritance.